-Twelve courses with a grade of C or higher are required.
+Twelve 4-credit courses with a grade of C or higher are required.
 Students entering with advanced standing in French must complete a minimum of six principal courses in French at Boston University.
-Students participating in a Boston University program in France must complete a minimum of four principal courses in French on the Boston campus; two of these four courses must be taken at the 400 level or above following study abroad.
-Internships taken on study abroad programs may not be credited toward a major in French.
+Students participating in a Boston University program in France must complete a minimum of four principal courses in French on the Boston campus.

 Four Foundation Courses

-- Related humanities and social science courses chosen, with advisor’s approval, from areas including comparative literature, history, history of art & architecture, international relations, music, and philosophy (CAS CC 101/102 together count as one course toward this requirement.)
+- Related humanities and social science courses chosen from areas including comparative literature, history, history of art & architecture, international relations, music, philosophy, or the Core Curriculum (CAS CC 101/102 together count as one course toward this requirement).

 Study Abroad Opportunities

 Students may take courses to fulfill their language requirement or courses toward a French major or minor, or toward the joint major in French & Linguistics, in the Boston University Study Abroad and Internship Programs in Paris.
 The BU center in Paris offers the Paris Internship Program, running throughout the year, as well as a study abroad program during the summer.